 My costume from Rigoletto at San Francisco Opera last summer.
 I was Marullo and was dressed in leather from head to toe with a little hat and hot pink accents.
 It was the wardrobe department’s favorite costume as well!

-On being a baritone – “I’m always either the bad guy, the dad, or the guy that loses the girl to the tenor.”
+On being a Tenor – “I’m always either the bad guy, the dad, or the guy that loses the girl to the tenor.”